jblazzy/DenisonBasketball/README.md

 through https://brew.sh.
 You will also need credentials to the Synergy Sports Tech Website, I would include mine, but my credentials were only available for the development of this program.

+If you do run end up running this program, be aware that 200+ CSV files will be exported to the folder containing the program.